yunwe/piggybank/README.md

 ## Conclusion

 The "PiggyBank" project showcases my ability to develop a fully-functional, user-friendly mobile application using Flutter and Firebase.
 It highlights my skills in frontend development, backend integration, state management with Bloc, and code organization using a four-layer architecture.
-This project demonstrates my technical capabilities and project management skills effectively.